 The pictures above are from the event that I structured my internship final project on.
 The Fall Faculty Tenure and Promotion Dinner was a big event for me.
 This was the first event where I literally had to make a lot of the big decisions with little guidance.
 I was often given the “This is your event.” pep talk, though they didn’t leave me completely to myself.
 But we made it through this event.

-During the dinner we had a pianist from the university music program to offer the entertainment for the night.
-Our various speakers then did their parts and announced each guest so that they could come and receive their award (the eighth picture at the top).
+During the dinner, we had a pianist from the university music program to offer the entertainment for the night.
+Our various speakers than did their parts and announced each guest so that they could come and receive their award (the eighth picture at the top).
 The tables had a beautiful blue damask round linens.

 This event went over very well and I was extremely happy despite my being nervous.
 I even saw one of my professors from that semester who complemented us on a job well done.

 This event taught me a lot about planning because in the setup stage and early part of the event a few things happened that we had to get fixed.
 I’ll name a few.

 - The registration table was not set up when we arrived.